-The adaptation of the DT, as well as its composition out of multiple small sub systems needs to be reflected in an overall System Composition.
+The adaptation of the DT and its composition out of multiple small sub systems must be reflected in an overall System Composition.
 Furthermore, this System Composition shall align with the previous work done and captured by the working group in the reference architecture.
 To accomplish that, the ideas of the previous sections have been captured in SysML-conform diagrams.

 SysML1 is a language for model-based system development which is based on UML but has been expanded to be fit for purpose.
-The benefit for the usage of such a language is quite clear: a standardized language avoids ambiguity in interpretation and is easily readable by a large number of people.
-As SysML is a language specifically designed to develop systems like DTs, is also recommended for their creation (see [28]), and has been assessed by the task member in a workshop to be capable to be used as a language for the reference architecture, its choice came natural.
+The benefit for using such a language is clear: a standardized language avoids ambiguity in interpretation and is easily readable by many people.
+SysML is a language specifically designed to develop any system, however, it is especially recommended for DT creation (see [41]).

 For now, we distinguish between the training and operational phase.
 In the training phase, the ASIMOV solution consists of three types of components as it can be seen in Figure 19: a controller, a simulation environment and a reinforcement learning agent.
-While there is just one controller which has the task of https://sysml.org/ the orchestration of the training and providing an interface for humans, there is no restriction whether there is one or multiple simulation environments present in the ASIMOV solution during that phase.
+While there is just one controller which has the task of the orchestration of the training and providing an interface for humans, there is no restriction whether there is one or multiple simulation environments present in the ASIMOV solution during that phase.
 This is for enabling parallelization of the training with their corresponding instance of a RLA as shown in Configuration Variation Process.